cupwater/otterwiki_rag/otterwiki/help_admin.md

 ### Content and Editing Preferences

 #### Commit Messages
-Per default An Otter Wiki requires users to add commit messages when updating a page.
+Per default Otter知识助手 requires users to add commit messages when updating a page.
 You can configure this with the <span class="help-button">Commit Message</span>
 setting.
 Setting this to `optional` will allow empty commit messages.

 #### Page case name
-An Otter Wiki stores pages in files with names of all lowercase names.
+Otter知识助手 stores pages in files with names of all lowercase names.
 To retain the upper and lower case of the filenames, check <span class="help-button"><input type="checkbox" style="display:inline;" id="true-retain-page-name" checked> Retain page name case</span>.

 #### Git Web server